TaylorD1982/milestone1/README.md

 <p>The project has been deployed on GitHub Pages (https://taylord1982.github.io/milestone1/index.html).
 A commit was done for each page once it was originally created with additional commits as functionality was improved / added.</p>

 <p>For the site to function correctly when published from Github, it was necessary to enter settings > Github Pages and change the source to Master Branch.
 I then had to edit each page to that the links in the HTML code were correct for the Github deployment.
 I discovered at this point that Github does not support MP3 and MP4 files.
 This necessitated a new approach to the "Listen" page.
-Instead of playing tracks, I embedding the music from Spotify and the music video from Youtube.
-Unfortunately, Spotify only allows snppets of music and requires you to visit teir site in order to hear more.
-A link to spotify is included which will allow visitors to do this.</p>
+Instead of playing tracks, I embedded the music from Spotify and the music video from Youtube.
+Unfortunately, Spotify only allows snippets of music and requires you to visit their site in order to hear more.
+A link to Spotify is included which will allow visitors to do this.</p>

 <h2>Credits</h2>
 <h3>Media</h3>